siqiang-ng/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list tags
+1. User requests to <u>list tags (UC02) </u>
-2. Projact shows a list of tags
-3. User requests to edit a specific tag in the list
+2. User requests to edit a specific tag in the list
-4. Projact edits the tag
+3. Projact edits the tag

    Use case ends.

 **Extensions**

+* 1a.
+The list is empty.

+     Use case ends.

 * 2a.
+The given index is invalid.

+    * 2a1.
+Projact shows an error message.

+      Use case resumes at step 2.

+* 2b.
+The new tag name is missing.

+    * 2b1.
+Projact shows an error message.

+      Use case resumes at step 2.

+#### **Use case: Clear completed tasks**

+**MSS**
+1. User requests to <u>list tags (UC02) </u>
+2. User requests to delete all completed tasks from a tag in the list
+3. Projact deletes all completed tasks from the tag

+**Extensions**
+* 1a.
 The list is empty.

      Use case ends.

-* 3a.
+* 2a.
 The given index is invalid.

-    * 3a1.
+    * 2a1.
 Projact shows an error message.

       Use case resumes at step 2.

-* 3b.
-The new tag name is missing.
+* 2b.
+The tag has no completed tasks.

-    * 3b1.
+    * 2b1.
 Projact shows an error message.

       Use case resumes at step 2.

 *{More to be added}*